amazon-archives/aws-ai-tracking-bot/dashboard-app/dashboard-app/README.md

 # dashboard-app

 This project demonstrates a POC dashboard for a personal tracking system.
-A common model, TrackingBotModel.json, is shared with both the LexAppBuilder and the lex-web-ui.
+A common model, TrackingBotModel.json, is shared with both the LexAppBuilder and the aws-lex-web-ui.

 The LexAppBuilder generates a Lex Bot and associated resources: DynamoDB tables, roles, lambda functions, etc.

-The lex-web-ui provides a browser based interface (voice and text) for this Bot and lives in an s3 bucket.
+The aws-lex-web-ui provides a browser based interface (voice and text) for this Bot and lives in an s3 bucket.

-The dashboard-app provides a sample dashboard which makes use of the IFrame capability in the lex-web-ui.
+The dashboard-app provides a sample dashboard which makes use of the IFrame capability in the aws-lex-web-ui.

 The contents of TrackingBotModel.json at src/assets/TrackingBotModel.json defines the model used by this dashboard app and the model injected into Lex using the LexAppBuilder.